Kevyn's picture

 I've moved to Microsoft Research.
 Click here for my new MSR homepage.

-The page below is no longer being maintained.
+The page below is out-of-date and no longer being maintained.

 My primary research interests involve the application of machine learning to information organization and retrieval problems.
 I'm also interested in text mining, statistical language modeling, natural language processing, and computer-assisted language learning.
 My advisor is Jamie Callan.

-Another direction we're persuing is improving search utility by incorporating user profiles into retrieval models, especially for educational tasks.
+Another research area of interest is in improving search utility by incorporating user profiles into retrieval models, especially for educational tasks.
 My recent work also includes using simple statistical language models to predict the reading difficulty of web pages and other non-traditional documents, algorithms for novelty detection, and open-domain question answering.

 Formerly I was a member of the ePaper group at Microsoft Research in Redmond, Washington.
 My work there addressed automatic classification, segmentation, and searching of document images.
 Some earlier projects include: the design and implementation of a component-based IR system, developing techniques for compression, storage, and display of large multimedia collections, and a prototype software architecture for building very fast, cache-intensive servers on SMP machines.